evanslm/TWIS/README.md

 ```

 Run the bash scripts in order.
 Example slurm sbatch submissions are shown below.
-Note that the slurm specifications will be different for larger datasets a different compute platforms
+Note that the slurm specifications will be different for larger datasets and different compute platforms.

 ```
 #############################################################################################